Irma Thomas Shares Life Lessons In Intimate & Revealing Interview

 Irma Thomas: The word “home” encompasses a whole lot of things, so the only way I can express what New Orleans means to me is the fact that it’s home, not my birthplace, but home.
 It’s that comfort feeling you get when you’re home.
 [Laughter] When you think about your special place, which is home to you, all those good aromas, and touches and feelings that you get when you say “home,” that’s what New Orleans means to me.

 When Katrina happened, people asked me, “Where are you going?
 Where are you going to live?”
 I said, “I’m going to live in New Orleans.”
 “Yeah, but it’s flooded.”
 “Yeah, but it won’t always be flooded.”
 You make a temporary start somewhere that’s your holding pattern until you’re able to get back home.
 [Laughter]

 Katrina was a devastating moment in my life.
-It just brought home the things that I’ve always felt; I was never materialistic, and it just reinforced the lesson that you should not be materialistic, because it’s only there for you to enjoy; you can’t take it with you.
-If you lose it before your time is up on this earth, just make some new memories.
+It brought home the things that I’ve always felt; I was never materialistic, and it just reinforced the lesson that you shouldn’t be because it’s only there for you to enjoy.
+You can’t take it with you.
+If you lose it before your time is up on earth, make some new memories.

-It was very devastating to a multitude of people, including myself.
-Those of us who feel that we can move on, we’re back in our homes.
+It was devastating to a multitude of people.
+Those of us who could move on, we’re back in our homes.
 My neighborhood is 95 percent back up to where it was.
 It may not be the same neighbors, but nevertheless it’s a neighborhood.
-And the city is moving forward, even though we have the same problems every other major city has with the crime situation, we’re still moving forward, and so that’s all you can do.
+The city is moving forward, even though we have the same problems every major city has with the crime situation.
+We’re still moving forward, and that’s all you can do.

 Meg: When we were leaving New Orleans and going to the airport after Jazz Fest, our cab driver told us that his extended family has a hurricane fund.
 He said, “Some people would say, ‘Why would you stay there?'”
 And he said, “The water will recede, and we will rebuild.”
 And it was —